Tomasdfgh/Aldarion-A2C-Chess-Engine/README.md

 </p>

 ### How a move is selected
 Moves selected during training is through Monte Carlo Tree Search; however during competitive game play, MCTS is not utilized.
 As a result, moves in competitive game play is selected purely from the policy vector.
 Due to the fact that the policy vector considers every possible moves in the chess domain, even moves that will never be played by any pieces, a majority of the elements in the policy vector will never be utilized.
 As a result, in order to determine the moves, legal moves are determined from the state of the environment.
 From those legal moves, the probabilities are extracted from the policy vector, and the best moves are sampled based on the probability based on the legal moves.
+Lets take a look at the randomly generated board in order to determine how a move is selected.

 <p align = "center">
   <img src = "https://github.com/Tomasdfgh/Aldarion-A2C-Chess-Engine/assets/86145397/76850881-99fe-48a4-8477-a83d107ae293" width = "450" alt = "promotionalChessBoard">